 Dr. Abreu added, “Depression after a heart attack can lead to poor adherence to treatment, skipping medical appointments, smoking, sedentary lifestyle, unhealthy diet, social isolation, and poor self esteem.”

-A heart attack occurs when there is not an adequate blood supply to the heart.
-This can be caused due to a blockage.
+A heart attack occurs in absence of an adequate blood supply to the heart, often due to a blockage.
 Damage can occur in the heart, and depending on how long the heart goes without blood will determine the severity of the damage.

 Surviving a heart attack can be a very emotional experience as it can be sudden and bring you to the brink of death.
 Because of this, depression is often seen post-heart attack.
 It has been reported that depression after a heart attack affects 20 percent of patients.
 Although the depression may come and go, about one in every three heart attack survivors will experience depression.
-For this reason it is important to spot the signs of depression to seek treatment for it.
+For this reason, it is important to spot the signs of depression to seek treatment .

 Depression can go undetected, especially by doctors.
-It’s important to recognize the signs that you are depressed to seek help.
+It’s important to recognize the signs of depression to seek help.
 Depression can be very harmful for the heart and in order to recover and deter future heart problems, recognizing depression is essential.
 Here are the signs and symptoms that indicate you may be depressed: